 Lake Michigan

-I had the chance to apply the design and branding to a variety of different packages and types of cannabis use.
-An interesting challenge was figuring out how the design looked from flat to a circular package, such as the pre-roll tube.
-We ended up rotating the map and adjusting the location of the title to make it legible.
+We had the chance to apply the design and branding to a variety of packages and cannabis use types.
+An interesting challenge was figuring out how the design would look when scaled from flat to a circular package, such as the pre-roll tube.
+We ended up rotating the map and adjusting the title's location to make it legible.
+Lots of feedback and iterations went into this phase to ensure the designs looked natural and not forced.

-For each of the products, we left a large blank space for where the printer can print each of the individual information about the product. creation date and expiration date in accordance with the Cannabis Regulation Agency, or the CRA.
-Instead of the traditional manual sticker application, we can now work with the printer to have them automatically placed into these areas.
+For each product, we left a large blank space for the printer to print individual product information. creation date and expiration date in accordance with the Cannabis Regulation Agency, or the CRA.
+Instead of the traditional manual sticker application, we can now work with the printer to have the stickers automatically placed in these areas.

 We had the tagline, "high standards, low fares," to refer to the lower-priced options to compete against the bigger competitors.